I am an in-network provider with Premera Blue Cross Blue Shield, Tricare, TriWest, Aetna, Cigna, United Behavioral Health, and Medicare.

 If you have private insurance, and we are out-of-network, we can provide you with a receipt for you to submit to your insurance provider for possible reimbursement.
 Depending upon your insurance company, they may cover a percentage of your bill with out-of-network providers.
 Please check with your insurance provider for rates and coverage.
+Private insurance has a contracted rate that varies with each company.

 Initial Mental Health Assessment/Intake: $300